Privacy and Donation Information

 Individuals may have given RSL DefenceCare their contact details or other personal information in connection with an event, marketing or fundraising activity, a donation, promotion or competition.
 RSL DefenceCare holds this information so that it can contact individuals about RSL DefenceCare’s latest fundraising activities, promotions, competitions, events or services.
 If at any time an individual does not wish to be contacted or would prefer not to receive any information from RSL DefenceCare, they can contact email@example.com.

 To provide you with a professional level of service, RSL DefenceCare needs to collect personal information about you.
 At all times you have the right to have that personal information kept private and request a copy of all personal information recorded by RSL DefenceCare.
 RSL DefenceCare is bound by privacy and confidentiality laws that limit who can look at information about you and when it can be given out.

 Under the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002, your personal information must be stored securely.
 On request, you must be told why the information is being collected, how it will be used and whether it will be given to or exchanged with another party so that service/s can be provided to you.
 If you believe that your privacy has been infringed you can make a complaint to RSL DefenceCare or the Privacy Commissioner at any time.

 Retention of information

-RSL DefenceCare has an obligation to retain information that it has collected on individuals thru the conduct of its normal business for a period of seven years.
+RSL DefenceCare has an obligation to retain information that it has collected on individuals through the conduct of its normal business for a period of seven years.
 Whilst the need to access this information may not exist at a specific time the requirement to make this information available for review is a statutory obligation that RSL DefenceCare must meet.

 Access and correction